olgamrrz/rsschool-cv-old/cv.md

 * Telegram: @olgmmm
 ********
 ### Summary
 I'm a self-taught junior frontend developer, currently based in Kazakhstan.
 My goal is to become a proficient frontend developer.
+I have worked on several web development projects.
 ********
 ### Skills
 * HTML5, CSS3